evandevon/frame_by_frame/README.md

 ### Save / Load
 - Save and load projects as .smz files (a ZIP containing all frames, ink layers, masks, and overlay assets)
 - Project name stamped into the filename with date and time
+- Project automatically saves a backup to indexDB and asks to reload it upone reloading the page

 ### Other
 - Brightness and contrast adjustment per frame (non-destructive)